ArnoBen/datamining_itc/README.md

                         amount of pages to scrape (default: 3) -y YEAR, --year YEAR  year of album release to filter -o CORES, --cores CORES
-                        Amount of CPU cores to use for multiprocessed scraping (default: 4)
+                        amount of CPU cores to use for multiprocessed scraping (default: 4)
+  -a, --api             saves additional data from Spotify api
 ```

 This will scrape the albums pages in discogs starting from [this page](https://www.discogs.com/search/?limit=50&sort=have%2Cdesc&ev=em_rs&type=master&layout=sm)

+:warning: `-a` is used for Spotify API calls, and any other argument passed will be ignored.
+See Spotify part of the Readme.

 ### Database Architecture